Dismiss Modal

 What causes pityriasis rosea?

-Some medicine reactions, and some forms of syphilis, may look a lot like pityriasis rosea.
-If your provider isn't sure, you may have blood tests done.
+The rash can also be caused by certain medicines.
+Some forms of syphilis may look a lot like pityriasis rosea.
+If your doctor isn't sure, you may have blood tests done.
 Or you may need to test a sample of the rash (skin biopsy.)

 Symptoms of pityriasis rosea

-In some people, the rash shows up 1 to 2 weeks after symptoms such as headache, sore throat, upset stomach (nausea), stuffy nose, and fever.
-The rash often starts with 1 large scaly patch in the shape of a circle or oval.
+In some people, the rash shows up 1 to 2 weeks after symptoms, such as headache, sore throat, upset stomach (nausea), stuffy nose, fatigue, body ache, and fever.
+The rash often starts with one large scaly patch in the shape of a circle or oval.
 The patch may be pink or red if you have pale skin.
 It may be purple, brown, or gray if you have darker skin.
 It can be 1 to 2 inches wide or larger.
 It often appears on the chest or back.
 This is called a herald or mother patch.

 Smaller scaly spots then show up in 1 to 2 weeks on the chest, back, belly, arms, and legs.
 It can also show up on the neck and face.
 The rash can form the shape of a Christmas tree on your back.
 The rash may itch, especially if your skin gets warmer during exercise or a hot shower.
 You may also feel tired and achy.